deejaygraham/throw-me-the-idol-talk/transcript.md

 At another company even earlier we worked on motion control software for the glass industry and that was even more dangerous because accidentally forgetting to disconnect our code meant we could be pushing super hot glass around the factory with some serious consequences for safety.

 It doesn;t always have to be so dramatic, it can be as simple as we don't want to be overwriting database records with test data accidentally or overwriting or deleting files on your hard drive.
+Be especially careful of code that sends emails or validates credit cards, that's a good way to get yourself banned from many services by using them too much by accident.

 -----------------------------------------------